Wage and Hour Employee & Worker's Rights

 If the employer fails to provide multiple rest breaks or meal periods, the employee can earn up to one extra hour per workday for their missed rest periods and an additional one hour per workday for their missed meal breaks.

-If you believe you have been deprived of rest or meal breaks, you need to contact the wage and hour attorneys at Shalchi Burch LLP now.
+If you believe you have been deprived of rest or meal breaks, or your business is facing such claims, please contact the wage and hour attorneys at Shalchi Burch LLP as soon as possible.